Dental β-Tricalcium Phosphate Product (Available for Private Label Manufacturing)

 - Beta-Tricalcium Phosphate (β-TCP) synthetic bone void filler granulate – Meets the requirements of ASTM F1088

-- Osteoconductive matrix that bone bonds directly providing an excellent scaffold for bony infiltration
+- Osteoconductive matrix that directly bonds to bone providing an excellent scaffold for bony infiltration

 - Granules have multidirectional porous structure similar to cancellous bone which provides a favorable structure for bony infiltration – approximately 80 % porous